Answers to commonly asked questions

 What if my committee rejects my work?

-Well, the first piece of advice we give to clients is that their committees will DEFINITELY reject their work, and most likely many, many times.
-This is part and parcel of the process of getting an advanced degree; asking students to jump through hoops is one way faculty members assure themselves about their levels of commitment.
-And don't expect your committee to be consistent with their comments, either – one week they will tell you to remove a particular piece of information, and the next they will insist it's critical to your study.
+We also let students know that their committee will not necessarily be consistent with their comments, either – one week they might tell you to remove a particular piece of information, and the next they will insist it's critical to your study.
 Unless a particular committee member is obviously and completely incorrect (which is almost never the case), you just have to roll with the punches.

 Having said that, we are happy to roll with you and make any necessary changes.
-Please see the question about revisions for my full policy regarding changes to the work.
+Please see the question about revisions for our complete policy regarding changes to the work.

 Do you handle major rewrites?

-We are willing to try.
-However, because such rewrites are so difficult, we make no guarantees as to our ability to "fix" texts that have serious problems.
-We can promise to make significant headway on the first round of changes, but beyond that, please understand that further changes will be accompanied by further charges.
+However, because such rewrites are so difficult, we make no guarantees as to our ability to "fix" texts that have serious problems, especially after only one round of changes.
+We can promise to make significant headway on that first round of changes, but beyond that, please understand that further changes will be accompanied by further charges.

 The answer to this question depends upon the nature and extent of the changes required.
-If your writer removes a paragraph one week, only to have your committee ask for it back the next, we will be happy to do that for free.
-We are also very happy to correct any mistakes we might make (yes, we do misplace commas from time to time – wish we were perfect but we just haven't gotten there yet!).
+If the changes are quite small (e.g. adding a paragraph or two), we will be happy to make them for free.
+We are also very happy to correct any mistakes we might make (yes, we do misplace commas from time to time – we wish we were perfect but we just haven't gotten there yet!).

-However, if your committee changes its mind and asks you for a qualitative study instead of a quantitative one, requiring a complete rewrite of the research design and methodology, we will indeed charge for the work.
+However, if your committee asks for major changes that are not due to error on our part (e.g. they ask for a a qualitative study instead of a quantitative one, requiring a complete rewrite of the research design and methodology), we will charge for the work.
 In such cases, no one is to blame – your writer hasn't made an error, and neither have you – but the fact remains that a huge amount of work has to be done over again, and we feel it is fair to be compensated for that work.

 Again – this process will require many changes.
 It's important to have that in your mind at the outset, so that requests for revisions don't throw you for a loop.